jdiehll/correcTIR/README.md

 ## Python Package

-For users who want to run individual functions or the full pipeline in Python, the TIRPost package can be downloaded, installed, and executed as follows:
+For users who want to run individual functions or the full pipeline in Python, the correcTIR package can be downloaded, installed, and executed as follows:

 ### Installation